Giant virus: Genetics and evolution

 The genomes of giant viruses are the largest known for viruses, and contain genes that encode for important elements of translation machinery, a characteristic that had previously been believed to be indicative of cellular organisms.
 These genes include multiple genes encoding a number of aminoacyl tRNA synthetases, enzymes that catalyze the esterification of specific amino acids or their precursors to their corresponding cognate tRNAs to form an aminoacyl tRNA that is then used during translation.
 The presence of four aminoacyl tRNA synthetase encoding genes in mimivirus and mamavirus genomes, both species within the Mimiviridae family, as well as the discovery of seven aminoacyl tRNA synthetase genes in the megavirus genome (including those in Mimiviridae) provide evidence that these large DNA viruses may have evolved from a shared cellular genome ancestor by means of genome reduction.

 The discovery and subsequent characterization of giant viruses has triggered debate on their evolutionary origins.
 The two main hypotheses are that they evolved from small viruses by picking up DNA from host organisms; or that they evolved from very complicated organisms via genome reduction, losing various functions including self-reproduction.
 The possible complicated ancestral organism is also a topic of debate: by one proposal, it might represent a fourth domain of life, but this has been largely discounted.
+A molecular dating study shows that the divergence time of the last common ancestor of the giant viruses was within the last billion years, which is much younger than the origins of the known domains of life.

 Comparison of largest known giant viruses

 The whole list is in the Giant Virus Toplist created by the Giant Virus Finder software.
+As of June 11, 2018, there were 183 listed.

 1Mutator S (MutS) and its homologs are a family of DNA mismatch repair proteins involved in the mismatch repair system that acts to correct point mutations or small insertion/deletion loops produced during DNA replication, increasing the fidelity of replication.

 2A stargate is a five-pronged star structure present on the viral capsid forming the portal through which the internal core of the particle is delivered to the host's cytoplasm.